 For instance, Shell reported net profit of $5,300m ($1.30 per ADR) in the first quarter of 2019.
 That occurred at an average Brent crude oil price of $63 per barrel.
 If the company can make $5.20 per ADR on annualized basis in that kind of price environment, then the stock’s associated valuation – around 12x annual earnings – is probably legitimately attractive.

 I make that claim based partly on what the company has planned over the next six-and-a-half years.
-In a nutshell Shell is going to returns gobs of cash to stockholders.
-If my sums are correct then the total bill will come to $145 billion over the next six-and-a-half years.
-The current annual dividend ($3.76 per ADR) costs the company around $15 billion per year, so the ‘extra’ cash going to shareholders amounts to about $7,500m per year.
+The short version is that Shell plants to returns gobs of cash to stockholders.
+If my sums are correct then the total bill will come to $145,000m by the end of 2025.
+Now, the current annual dividend costs the company around $15,000m per year, so the ‘extra’ cash going to shareholders amounts to about $7,500m per year.

 Second, a lot of folks are worried that Shell is scrimping on CapEx in order to achieve this.
-For a company that plans to invest $30 billion a year that might seem an odd charge, but there is a certain logic to this.
-You see at the end of 2016 the company had total proved reserves of 13.25 billion barrels of oil equivalent.
-Average production at the time was around 3.66 million barrels per day.
+For a company that plans to invest $30,000m a year that might seem an odd charge, but there is a certain logic to this.
+Consider the company’s energy reserves, for example.
+Shell reported total proved reserves of 13,250m barrels of oil equivalent at the end of 2016.
+Average production at the time was around 3.66m barrels per day.
 Plugging the latter figure into the former gives us around a decade of production life.